-(h) For applicants who are sixty (60) years old and above and for migrant workers abroad, who are renewing their passports, the DFA shall implement a system wherein the applicants may submit their application without the need to physically appear in the Office of Consular Affairs or any Consular Office, through the use of available technology, as far as practicable;

-(i) In case of discrepancy, the applicant's name or other details in the Certificate of Live Birth or Report of Birth shall prevail over those appearing in any other public or private document: Provided, however, That unless by operation of law or through court order, the applicant is permitted to use a name other than what is officially recorded in the PSA, or its successor agency, or the Local Civil Registry Office (LCRO);

-Valid IDs must be consistent with the name and other biographical details in the Certificate of Live Birth or Report of Birth, as well as to the Certificate of Marriage or laws wherein a woman prefers to use her husband's surname on any given form; and

-(j) A travel authority, issued by the head of the department, agency, or office or a duly authorized representative, if the applicant is a government official or employee seeking to apply for a diplomatic or official passport.
-The DFA is mandated to ensure the integrity of the passport at all times.
-As such, the Secretary or duly authorized consular official may require the applicant to provide additional documents until the latter adequately establishes citizenship and identity.

-SEC.
-6. Prohibition against unfair and discriminatory practices. - The DFA, as well as its authorized passport issuing authorities and personnel shall only require the following documents to prove the following: (1) identity of the applicant; (2) the applicant's citizenship, and (3) lack of legal travel restrictions, consistent with the Republic Act No. 11032 or the "Ease of Doing Business and Efficient Government Service Delivery Act of 2018".

-SEC.
-7. Application. - A person applying for a passport for the first time shall be required to appear in person for biometric and biographic data capturing.
-This requirement shall be open for modification upon the determination by the Department of Foreign Affairs and the existence of enabling technologies and procedures that will enable the non-requirement of personal appearance.

-A person exercising parental authority, under relevant domestic laws, shall assist an applicant who is a minor.
+- h) For applicants who are sixty-five (65) years old and above, who are renewing their passports, the DFA shall implement a system wherein the applicants may submit their application without the need to physically appear in the Office of Consular Affairs or any Consular Office, through the use of available technology, as far as practicable; - In case of discrepancy, the applicant's name or other details in the birth certificate or report of birth shall prevail over that appearing in any other public or private document: Provided, however, That by operation of law or through court order, the applicant is permitted to use a name other than what is officially recorded in the PSA or the Local Civil Registry Office (LCRO); - j) A travel authority, issued by the head of the department, agency or office or a duly authorized representative, if the applicant is a government official or employee seeking to apply for a diplomatic or official passport; The DFA is mandated to ensure the integrity of the passport at all times.
+As such, the Secretary or duly authorized consular official may require the applicant to provide additional documents until the latter adequately establishes citizenship and identity. - Sec.
+6. Prohibition against unfair and discriminatory practices.
+The DFA, as well as its authorized passport issuing authorities and personnel, is hereby prohibited from conducting unfair and discriminatory practices, including but not limited to the ordering of submission of extraneous and unnecessary certifications, proof and documentary requirements not enumerated or specified in this Act or its implementing rules and regulations, or unduly and arbitrarily delaying the issuance and release of passport or travel documents without valid and just cause and even after submission of all requirements provided in this Act or its implementing rules and regulations. - Sec.
+7. Application.
+A person applying for a passport for the first time shall be required to appear in person for biometric and biographic data capturing. - A person exercising parental authority shall assist an applicant who is a minor.

-An applicant who is unable to read or write, persons with disability, or a senior citizen may be assisted by a relative within the fourth civil degree of consanguinity or affinity, or by the traveling companion of the applicant.

-The DFA may require other additional documents as may be specified in the rules and regulations promulgated for the implementation of this Act.
+An applicant who is unable to read or write, persons with disability or a senior citizen may be assisted by a relative within the fourth civil degree of consanguinity or affinity, or by the travelling companion of the applicant.
+The DFA may require other or additional documents as may be specified in the rules and regulations promulgated for the implementation of this Act.

-Personal appearance as well as other additional documents shall be required by the DFA as specified in the rules and regulations promulgated for the implementation of this Act: Provided, That senior citizens who are sixty (60) years old and above and migrant workers abroad may renew their passports without need of personal appearance.
+Personal appearance as well as other additional documents shall be required by the DFA as specified in the rules and regulations promulgated for the implementation of this Act: Provided, That senior citizens who are sixty-five (65) years old and above may renew their passports without need of personal appearance.